jwillmartin/message-generator/src/tools/README.md

 tree, showing each field's type, its constraints, and whether it is `MANDATORY` or `OPTIONAL`.

-The list of messages and their `messageId` values is read from the `MessageFrame` information object set, so nothing is hard-coded.
+Message contents are read from the `MessageFrame` object set, so nothing is hard-coded.

 ## Usage